openai/openai-python/README.md

 ## Usage

-The library needs to be configured with your account's secret key which is available on the [website](https://platform.openai.com/account/api-keys).
+The library needs to be configured with your OpenAI account's private API key which is available on our [developer platform](https://platform.openai.com/account/api-keys).
 Either set it as the `OPENAI_API_KEY` environment variable before using the library:

 ```bash
 export OPENAI_API_KEY='sk-...'